 “Aomori-ya”, where we stayed just one night, is a unique accommodation within the chain and the room or the facilities were not so posh.

 Our room was good enough though, spacious with an adjacent room.

 The main reason to stay here is to enjoy the entertainment.

 For example, for the dinner, we went to a huge theatre like space and after eating, they started a show which were mainly the performances related to the festivals in Aomori prefecture.

 The show was the main thing and to be honest, the foods were secondary.

 The most spectacular part was the show of the Aomori Nebuta Festival and the float appeared on the floor and moved around a little.

 And the girls who were called “Haneto” danced with the interesting rallying cries, “ra-sse-rah”.

-There was even a programme that after the show, people got together with the performers to take photos.
+There was even an opportunity after the show for people to get together with the performers to take photos.

 There was another stage outside the dinner room and the Shamisen (three-stringed Japanese instrument) performance and others were on.